pmahnke/mahnke-cocktails/recipe_processed/corpse_reviver_2a.md

 permalink: "/recipe/corpse_reviver_2a/"
 iconfile: corpse_reviver_2a
 stars: 4
-base_spirits: ['London Dry Gin', 'Swedish Punsch']
+base_spirits: ['London Dry Gin', 'Swedish Punsch', 'Triple Sec']
 youtube: "rMCsrbidAJ4"
 description: "A modern riff on the classic Corpse Reviver No. 2 that incorporates the unique spice of Swedish Punsch."
 excerpt: |